lukasnijhawan/CS4641Group15/docs/README.md

 ![9](9.jpg)
 ![10](10.jpg)

 We see large variance in the types of causes present in each state: debris burning accounts for over 50% of all fires within Georgia, whereas California sees many miscellaneous fires caused (and relatively few debris burning cases).
-Overall, cause of of fire varies by state:
+Overall, cause of fire varies by state:

 ![cause_by_state](cause_by_state.jpg)

-When we looked into fire cause for each size class, we discovered that there do seem to be variance in the causes:
+When we looked into fire cause for each size class, we discovered that there is cause variance between fire size classes:

 ![cause_by_size](cause_by_size.jpg)